kwilkerson22/MobileArchitectAndProgramming/README.md

 **How did you test to ensure your code was functional?
 Why is this process important, and what did it reveal?**

 After adding new elements to a screen I would test the functionality using the emulator.
-This is important because it helps narrow downs the sections of code that need to be revised before continuing with the project.
+This is important because it helps narrow down the sections of code that need to be revised before continuing with the project.
 For example, I realized at one point in my development process that I needed to fix the intents so that the user can move from screen to screen properly.

 **Consider the full app design and development process from initial planning to finalization.
 Where did you have to innovate to overcome a challenge?**